Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create an Amazon CloudWatch Synthetics API canary that monitors the availability of API endpoints from the EKS cluster.
 - [ ] Create an Amazon CloudWatch RUM app monitor that points to the fully qualified domain name (FQDN) of the website.
 Configure the app monitor to collect performance telemetry and JavaScript errors.
 - [ ] Create an Amazon CloudWatch RUM app monitor that uses the API endpoints from the EKS cluster.

+### A company is transitioning away from applications that are hosted on Amazon EC2 instances.
+The company wants to implement a serverless architecture that uses Amazon S3, Amazon API Gateway, AWS Lambda, and Amazon CloudFront.
+As part of this transition, the company has Elastic IP addresses that are unassociated with any EC2 instances after the EC2 instances are terminated.
+A SysOps administrator needs to automate the process of releasing all unassociated Elastic IP addresses that remain after the EC2 instances are terminated.
+Which solution will meet this requirement in the MOST operationally efficient way?

+- [x] Activate the `eip-attached` AWS Config managed rule to run automatically when resource changes occur in the AWS account.
+Configure automatic remediation for the rule.
+Specify the `AWS-ReleaseElasticIP` AWS Systems Manager Automation runbook for remediation.
+Specify an appropriate role that has permission for the remediation.
+- [ ] Create a custom Lambda function that calls the EC2 `ReleaseAddress` API operation and specifies the Elastic IP address `AllocationId`.
+Invoke the Lambda function by using an Amazon EventBridge rule.
+Specify AWS services as the event source, All Events as the event type, and AWS Trusted Advisor as the target.
+- [ ] Create an Amazon EventBridge rule.
+Specify AWS services as the event source, `Instance State-change Notification` as the event type, and Amazon EC2 as the service.
+Invoke a Lambda function that extracts the Elastic IP address from the notification.
+Use AWS CloudFormation to release the address by specifying the `AllocationId` as an input parameter.
+- [ ] Create a custom Lambda function that calls the EC2 `ReleaseAddress` API operation and specifies the Elastic IP address `AllocationId`.
+Invoke the Lambda function by using an Amazon EventBridge rule.
+Specify AWS services as the event source, `Instance State-change Notification` as the event type, and Amazon EC2 as the service.

+### A company is running an application on a group of Amazon EC2 instances behind an Application Load Balancer.
+The EC2 instances run across three Availability Zones.
+The company needs to provide the customers with a maximum of two static IP addresses for their applications.
+How should a SysOps administrator meet these requirement?

+- [x] Add AWS Global Accelerator in front of the Application Load Balancer.
+- [ ] Add an internal Network Load Balancer behind the Application Load Balancer.
+- [ ] Configure the Application Load Balancer in only two Availability Zones.
+- [ ] Create two Elastic IP addresses and assign them to the Application Load Balancer.